-Appendix 1: About the Committee on Standards in Public Life

-Appendix 1: About the Committee on Standards in Public Life The Committee is a standing committee.
-It can no conduct inquiries into areas of concern about star

-The Committee on Standards in Public Life (the Committee) is an advisory non-departmental public body sponsored by the Cabinet Office.
+Appendix 1: About the Committee on Standards in Public Life The Committee on Standards in Public Life (the Committee) is an advisory non-departmental public body sponsored by the Cabinet Office.
 The chair and members are appointed by the Prime Minister.
 The Committee was established in October 1994, by the then Prime Minister, with the following terms of reference: "To examine current concerns about standards of conduct of all holders of public office, including arrangements relating to financial and commercial activities, and make recommendations as to any changes in present arrangements which might be required to ensure the highest standards of propriety in public life."
 The remit of the Committee excludes investigation of individual allegations of misconduct.
 On 12 November 1997, the terms of reference were extended by the then Prime Minister: "To review issues in relation to the funding of political parties, and to make recommendations as to any changes in present arrangements."
 The terms of reference were clarified following the Triennial Review of the Committee in 2013.
 The then Minister for the Cabinet Office confirmed that the Committee "[...] should not inquire into matters relating to the devolved legislatures and governments except with the agreement of those bodies", and that "the government understands the Committee's remit to examine 'standards of conduct of all holders of public office' as encompassing all those involved in the delivery of public services, not solely those appointed or elected to public office".
 The Committee is a standing committee.
 It can not only conduct inquiries into areas of concern about standards in public life, but can also revisit those areas and monitor whether and how well its recommendations have been put into effect.

-Membership of the Committee, as of January 2019

-Lord (Jonathan) Evans of Weardale KCB DL, Chair

-The Rt Hon Dame Margaret Beckett DBE MP

-Simon Hart MP

-Dr Jane Martin CBE

-Dame Shirley Pearce DBE

-Jane Ramsey Monisha

-Shah

-(leave of absence since October 2018)

-The Rt Hon Lord (Andrew) Stunell OBE

-Secretariat

-The Committee is assisted by a Secretariat consisting of Lesley Bainsfair (Secretary to the Committee), Ally Foat (Senior Policy Advisor), Stuart Ramsay (Senior Policy Advisor), Nicola Richardson (Senior Policy Advisor) (from January 2019), Aaron Simons (Senior Policy Advisor) (from January 2019), Lesley Glanz (Executive Assistant) (from December 2018) and Amy Austin (Executive Assistant and Policy Advisor).
+Membership of the Committee, as of January 2019 Lord (Jonathan) Evans of Weardale KCB DL, Chair The Rt Hon Dame Margaret Beckett DBE MP Simon Hart MP Dr Jane Martin CBE Dame Shirley Pearce DBE Jane Ramsey Monisha Shah (leave of absence since October 2018) The Rt Hon Lord (Andrew) Stunell OBE Secretariat The Committee is assisted by a Secretariat consisting of Lesley Bainsfair (Secretary to the Committee), Ally Foat (Senior Policy Advisor), Stuart Ramsay (Senior Policy Advisor), Nicola Richardson (Senior Policy Advisor) (from January 2019), Aaron Simons (Senior Policy Advisor) (from January 2019), Lesley Glanz (Executive Assistant) (from December 2018) and Amy Austin (Executive Assistant and Policy Advisor).
 Press support is provided by Maggie O'Boyle.
 Professor Colin Copus acted as academic advisor to the Committee during the review.